-Lesson 3 - But I Love That New Car Smell
+Lesson 3 - But I Love That New Car Smell!

-- 1. Ask students if they know what insurance is and why people buy it.
-Read Decision-Making Lesson 3, But I Love That New Car Smell!
+- 8. Ask students if they know what insurance is and why people buy it.
+(5 minutes) - 9.
+Have students read Decision-Making Lesson 3, But I Love That New Car Smell!
 Help students understand that a flashy car is a want, not a need.
-Emphasise that car insurance helps cover the cost of repairs and damages if a driver is involved in an accident and that it's legally required in almost every country.
-(20 minutes) - 2.
+Emphasize that auto insurance helps cover the cost of repairs and damages if a driver is involved in an accident and that it's legally required in almost every state.
+(15 minutes) - 10.
 Reinforce the value of car insurance with the game Is It Covered?
-Ask students to share what they have learned.
-(20 minutes) - 3.
+Ask students to share what they learned.
+(20 minutes) - 11.
 Give the decision-making assessment either in class or as homework.
 (10 minutes)